 Planning and Opening

 Outline plans for the current service area were put forward in 2007.
-The original layout of the site had the entrance to the site in the north-west corner with HGV, caravan and coach parking areas the first to be met at the south end of the site.
+The original layout had the entrance to the site in the north-west corner with HGV, caravan and coach parking areas the first to be met at the south end of the site.
 Between the HGV and caravan parking areas was the main road which continued to a roundabout at the centre of the site: to the left of the roundabout was the filling station, exit straight ahead and car parking, amenity building and hotel to the right.

 The service area was officially opened on 1 July 2014, but the amenity building and BP filling station were open from 24 June.
 The amenity building opened with units from Costa, McDonald's, WHSmith and Subway alongside units unique to the service area such as the Cornish Kitchen restaurant, Players Lounge gaming area, Indoor Active climbing centre and indoor soft play area, Mango Surfing shop, Salt Rock shop, Sausage & Roll kiosk and Open Oven Pizza kiosk.
 The filling station was operated by MRH and featured a SPAR store.